WillemSleegers/tidystats-Word-add-in/README.md

 ### Step 2

-Click on the 'Insert Statistics' button located in the Insert pane of the Word document.
-After opening the add-in, click on 'Choose File' and select the JSON file you created with the `tidystats` R package.
+Click on the 'Insert Statistics' button located in the Insert ribbon of the Word document.
+After opening the add-in, click on 'Choose File' and select the JSON file you created with the tidystats R package.
 If that succesfully loads, you should see a list of analyses and you can start playing with inserting statistics.
 If you hover over certain elements in the tables containing statistics, you will see that some elements are clickable (an underline appears).
 Click on these elements to insert statistics.

 Once you have inserted some statistics, also try out the 'Update' button.
 Change the analyses you ran previously, create a new JSON file, and update the statistics after loading in the new file.